The desks we analyze

 The restaurants, the scene, and the reason you stay.
 The openings and closings, the food, the music, the nightlife, and the culture that makes this place worth the rent.
 Not a tourist listicle, the actual city, told by people who live in it.

-Read here, for example: Eater NY, Time Out New York, The Skint.
+Analyzed here, for example: Eater NY, Time Out New York, The Skint.

 Sports

 Every team in the city and the state, one desk.
-The Yankees, Mets, Knicks, Nets, Giants, Jets, and the Bills upstate, read through the team blogs that actually cover them.
+The Yankees, Mets, Knicks, Nets, Giants, Jets, and the Bills upstate, followed through the team blogs that actually cover them.
 What happened last night and what it means for the season, without the national-TV gloss.

-Read here, for example: Pinstripe Alley, Amazin’ Avenue, Posting and Toasting, Big Blue View.
+Analyzed here, for example: Pinstripe Alley, Amazin’ Avenue, Posting and Toasting, Big Blue View.

-What is the best daily New York City news email?
+See the Sports coverage → What is the best daily New York City news email?

-New York Explained is a free daily brief that reads every local desk in the city and the state before you wake up, THE CITY, Gothamist, the Post, Eater, Streetsblog, Chalkbeat, Crain’s, the team blogs, and more, then explains what it means for you across ten categories: politics, public safety, housing, transit, business, immigration, education, health, culture, and sports.
+New York Explained is a free daily brief that reads every local desk in the city and the state before you wake up, THE CITY, Gothamist, the Post, Eater, Streetsblog, Chalkbeat, Crain’s, the team blogs, and more, then explains what it means for you across nine categories: politics, public safety, housing, transit, business, education, health, culture, and sports.
 It is free every morning, and nothing is paywalled.

 How is this different from Gothamist, THE CITY, or the NYT’s New York Today?